CocoaPress/docs/docs/Troubleshooting/Common.md

 ## Dirty Probe

 When printing, it's possible stringing or nozzle issues may result in your Z-Offset Probe becoming dirty.

 Disconnect the cable lead as shown in the photo, unscrew the two M3s, and wipe the sensor off thoroughly with paper towels.

-Do not use water.
-Be sure to (re-probe) and (re-mesh) the bed afterwards.
+ Do not use water, and be sure to (re-probe) and (re-mesh) the bed afterwards.

 ![Probe Wire Connection](../img/troubleshooting/probeboi.jpg)